A number of common questions are answered. The FAQ is divided into sections.

 Does Gekko handle matrices?

 Yes, matrices and quite a lot of matrix operations (linear algebra) is supported in Gekko.
-(More exotic needs can be handled via the R interface).
+(More exotic needs can be handled via the Python or R interfaces).
+Gekko 3.0 and 3.1.x also offers nested lists, and these can be used to represent multidimensional data (arrays).

 What are the main Gekko special characters?